jvandemo/generator-angular2-library/README.md

 The generator:

-- creates and configures `package.json`
+- creates and configures `package.json` for your library
-- creates and configures `tsconfig.json`
+- creates and configures `tsconfig.json` for your library
-- creates and configures `tslint.json`
+- creates and configures `tslint.json` for your library
-- creates and configures `typings.json`
+- creates and configures `typings.json` for your library
 - creates and configures `.gitignore`, `.npmignore` and `.travis.yml`
 - creates the main library file
 - creates a sample directive, component, service and pipe